kaz-utashiro/greple/README.md

     Multiple \`?' preceded tokens are treated all mixed together.
 That means \`?A|B ?C|D' is equivalent to \`?A|B|C|D'.
 If you want to mean
     \`(A or B) and (C or D)', use AND syntax instead: \`A|B C|D'.

+    If the pattern start with ampersand (\`&'), it is treated as a function, and the function is called instead of searching pattern.
+    Function call interface is same as the one for block/region options.

+    If you have a definition of _odd\_line_ function in you `.greplrc`, which is described in this manual later, you can print odd number lines like this:

+        greple -n '&odd_line' file

+    This is the summary of start character for __--le__ option:

+        +  Required pattern
+        -  Negative match pattern
+        ?
+Alternative pattern
+        &  Function call

 - __-e__ _pattern_, __--and__=_pattern_